Bay Chamber Concerts: Establishment

 The early concerts, under the artistic direction of Thomas Wolf, were held in an Episcopal Church in Camden.
 At the same time, the Wolf brothers were instrumental in establishing the Fox Island Concerts on Vinalhaven, an island off the mid-coast of Maine.
-In 1970, Bay Chamber Concerts assisted in the founding of Machias Bay Chamber Concerts in a town 30 miles from the Canada–US border.
+In 1970, Bay Chamber Concerts assisted in the founding of Machias, Maine Bay Chamber Concerts in a town 30 miles from the Canada–US border.
 Under Bay Chamber Concerts' auspices each summer, both locations continue to present numerous concerts.

-Andrew Wolf became Bay Chamber Concert's artistic director in 1963.
+Andrew Wolf became Bay Chamber Concerts' artistic director in 1963.
 During his tenure, the concerts were moved to the newly renovated Rockport Opera House effectively doubling the seating capacity to 400 and securing a venue with marvelous acoustics.
 In 1974, Bay Chamber Concerts became a year-round organization, presenting a mix-genre musical series during the fall, winter and spring.
 The Bay Chamber Music School was founded in 2011.

 Following the death of Andrew Wolf in December 1985, Thomas Wolf took over once again as artistic director, and an endowment was created to underwrite a national music award in Andrew Wolf's memory.
 Upon his retirement in 2011, Manuel Bagorro took over as artistic director and Monica Kelly, as executive director.

 In 1993, Bay Chamber Concerts, along with the Town of Rockport and private contributors, raised $1,000,000 to restore the Rockport Opera House, improving the auditorium, adding meeting rooms and its hospitality facilities.
 The Rockport Opera House remains an important venue for Bay Chamber Concerts.
 It now also uses the recently renovated (2005) 350-seat Strand Theatre in Rockland, the 500-seat Camden Opera House, the 800-seat Strom Auditorium in Rockport and the newly restored Union Hall, also in Rockport.

 Bay Chamber Concerts is a 501(c)(3) registered non-profit organization.